lukal-x/awesome-balkan-producthunt/README.md

 > NOT IN ANY WAY AFFILIATED WITH PRODUCTHUNT

-Balkan/Adria/EXYU+ region needs its own platform for launching digital products.
+(BRAINMADE) Balkan/Adria/EXYU+ region needs its own platform for launching digital products.
 An awesome list will do, for now.

 ## Contents